 - Can eat food/treats near other dogs: Yes, she and Blade often enjoy a meal near one another.

-- Preferred style of play: She likes to run and bump with Blade.
+- Preferred style of play: She likes to run and bump and mouth-wrestle.
+She does this cute ninja spin to bash her opponent with her butt.

 - Is affectionate: Yes